Barbimillan/BaSP-M2023/README.md

 # Become Software Professional 2023
 ## Mega Rocket S.A.
+The proyect is to make a web system for Mega Rocket Gym, where they can administer the coaches, activities, schedule and memberships, as they may even be asociate online.
 ### Week 01
-Do the screenflow of diferent sections in Figma using the UI kit Radium Rocket's.
-The objetive was doing a web system for a Gym, where they will can administrate the trainers, activities, schedule and memberships.
+First, we did screenflows of diferent sections of the Gym in Figma using the UI kit Radium Rocket's.
 ### Week 02
-Do a HTML document with the landing screenflow that we did in week 01, adding all the information neccesary, like tittles, subtitles, images, list and text.
-Then upload the progress in GitHub repository.
+In this step, we did a GitHub repository thats include a HTML document with the landing screenflow that we did in week 01, adding all the information neccesary, like tittles, subtitles, images, lists and text.
 ## Tech Stack
 **Client:** HTML 5
 ## 🔗 Links